OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/ConfigurationGuide.md

 Verify that the X and Y values increment monotonically.
 Critically, the value must never wrap around.

+> If top left shows a different value from `[0, 0]` or `[1, 1]`, make sure you tablet isn't physically rotated.

+> If it isn't rotated, and you aren't getting the above values, the parser is incorrect, or you are trying to support a tablet with origin not in the top left.
+We do not have good support for tablets with origin not in top left yet.

 #### Pen maximum pressure {#validation-parser-pen-pressure}

 Value must transition somewhat smoothly from around 0 to its maximum value.